 This is where the real fun begins.
 We’re about to turn two ordinary cakes into a candy-filled wonder.
 It feels a little like a craft project, which I love.

 Take your two cooled Bundt cakes.
 You’ll notice the flat part (the bottom of the cake when it was in the pan) is where we’ll join them.
-If they aren’t perfectly flat, use a serrated knife to carefully slice a thin layer off the top of each to make them level.
+If they aren’t perfectly flat, use a serrated knife to carefully slice a thin layer off the top of each to make them level, trimming off any excess cake to ensure a neat fit.

 Place one of the cakes, flat-side-up, on your cake board.
 This is your pumpkin’s base.
 Now, carve a shallow trench into the cake, following the circle in the middle.
+As you carve, remove any excess cake to keep the edges tidy and make sure the top half will fit snugly.
 You’re creating a little hollow space for all that candy.
 Don’t cut all the way through the cake!

-Now, for the best part: fill that trench with your candy.
-Pack it in there!
-More candy means a bigger surprise.
+Now, for the best part: fill that trench with your candy, making sure to pack it in for a bigger surprise.
 Spread a layer of frosting around the flat top of the cake.
 This will act like glue.
 Carefully place the second cake half on top, flat-side-down.
 Press down gently.
 It should look like a pumpkin now!
-Your halloween pumpkin pinata party cake is starting to come to life.
+Your halloween pumpkin pinataparty cake is starting to come to life.

 Decorating Your Pumpkin Cake

 I think decorating is the most relaxing part of making a cake.
 It’s where you can really get creative.
+To create a pumpkin appearance, frost the outside of the cake with orange frosting.
+Use fondant to make decorations like eyes, a nose, and a mouth, which can be arranged to form a jack-o-lantern face.
+For a realistic touch, shape brown fondant into a pumpkin stem and add stalks or leaves.
 We’re going to make this dessert look just like it was picked from a pumpkin patch.

 Creating the Pumpkin Look